Royal Four Towns Hall

 What the Hall is used for

-Local groups run a busy programme of regular activities.
+Local groups run a busy programme of regular activities at the hall: painting, crafts, Tai Chi, dancing, the playgroup, Golden Years Club, SWI and the monthly Coffee Stop among them.
 New faces and visitors are always made very welcome.
-Here’s what’s normally on:

-For the latest one-off events, dances, craft fairs and the annual Show & Gala check the RFT Hall Facebook page or the noticeboards in the four villages.
+For the latest one-off events, dances, craft fairs and the annual Show & Gala, check our Events page, the RFT Hall Facebook page or the noticeboards in the four villages.

 The hall also hosts the annual Show & Gala, craft fairs, fund-raising quiz nights, dances, theatre performances, and the Christmas lights switch-on with a carol concert.
 It’s used as the local polling station at election time, the RFT Community Council holds its meetings here, the primary school uses it for PE in winter, and Annandale Young Farmers practise their pantomime in the colder months.